 3. Where a parent does not wish their child to be photographed/videoed it is the parent’s responsibility to remain present at the event to supervise their child.

-4. Photos on the official club website (www.tomikiaikido.ie), the club's facebook page
+4. Photos on the official club website (tomikiaikido.ie), the club's facebook page

 (https://www.facebook.com/dublintomikiaikido/) should not associate children’s names with photos and vice versa.

 5. External events, competitions and public events are outside the control of the club and parents should investigate and be aware if there is a photography policy in use at the event and satisfy themselves that all is in order for their child to attend.

 1. Parent/Guardian contact phone numbers should only be held by the club officers and those directly involved in running the club or an event.

-2. Group text and private facebook messaging is the preferred form of communication to members.
+2. Group text (WhatsApp) and Group facebook messaging is the preferred form of communication to members.

-3. General updates may be posted on public club facebook pages for convenience, however a private Club facebook page for parents to intercommunicate with the club and each other at critical times is preffered.
+3. General updates may be posted on our public club facebook pages for convenience, however a private Club facebook page for parents to intercommunicate with the club and each other at critical times is preffered.
 Caution is advised in regard to any communication using social media such that no children are identified or referenced directly.

 Club Children’s Officer and Designated Person-

-1. All adults involved in running the club should undergo Garda Vetting.
+1. All adults involved in running the club are required to undergo Garda Vetting.

 2. It is desirable that a club has at least one Club Children’s Officer.
 This should typically be an

 adult club member or a parent of a club member.

 3. In the absence of an adult member or parent volunteer a Club Instructor will act as the Club’s

 4. All members and parents should be notified who the Clubs Children’s officer is and that they may